rbsdev/third-party-content-embed/README.md

 <iframe src="path/to/main.html?content=http%3A//example.com/&amp;width=800&amp;height=600"></iframe>
 ```

-Make sure this `iframe` has properly styles to be fluid, otherwise the magic won't happen.
+Make sure this `iframe` has proper styles to be fluid, otherwise the magic won't happen.

 ## Paramters